Reemurs/linked-blog-starter-md/Spiritual Strategies Warfare.md

 >'I do not nullify the grace of God, for if righteousness comes through the Law, then Christ died needlessly.”'
 (Galatians 2:21)

+>'You have been severed from Christ, you who are seeking to be justified by the Law; you have fallen from grace.
+For we, through the Spirit, by faith, are waiting for the hope of righteousness.'
+(Galatians 5:4-5)

 Cannot face the enemy w/o the protection of Christ's righteousness
 >'in the word of truth, and in the power of God; by the weapons of righteousness for the right hand and the left,' (2 Corinthians 6:7)